Eniii68/Template-HsH/README.md

             "%DOC%"
         ],
         "env": {
-            "TEXINPUTS": "%DIR%/src;%DIR%/../src"
+            "TEXINPUTS": "%DIR%/src/;%DIR%/../src/"
         }
     }
 ]
 ```

 ### On Overleaf

-The easysest way would be to just move the class file you need and the `HsH-logo.pdf` and `config.tex` to the project root (next to your
+The easiest way would be to just move the class file you need and the `HsH-logo.pdf` and `config.tex` to the project root (next to your
 `project.tex`).
-Alternativly, overleaf uses `latexmk` in the background, so you can change its configuration.
+Alternatively, overleaf uses `latexmk` in the background, so you can change its configuration.
 As explained
 [here](https://www.overleaf.com/learn/latex/Questions/I_have_a_lot_of_.cls%2C_.sty%2C_.bst_files%2C_and_I_want_to_put_them_in_a_folder_to_keep_my_project_uncluttered._But_my_project_is_not_finding_them_to_compile_correctly),
 add the `latexmkrc` file and put this line into it: